sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 Sectigo retains all documentation relating to certificate requests and the verification thereof, and all Certificates and revocation thereof for a term of not less than 2 years after any Certificate based on that documentation ceases to be valid, or as necessary to comply with applicable laws.
 The retention term begins on the date of expiration or revocation.
 Copies of Certificates are held, regardless of their status (such as expired or revoked).
 Such records may be retained in electronic, in paper-based format or any other format that Sectigo MAY see fit.

-User data backed up from a workstation is retained for a minimum period of 6 months.
+User data backed up from a Workstation is retained for a minimum period of 6 months.

 ### 5.5.3.Protection of Archive